-On July 27th, 1945, 171 squadron was disbanded, 199 sqn went 2 days later (being reformed in 1951 with Avro Lincolns, de Havilland Mosquitos, EE Canberras and finally the Vickers Valiant in 1957) and the site was closed to operational flying.
-It remained as a storage for surplus de Havilland Mosquitos prior to scrapping for a further two years until finally closing in 1947.
+On July 27th, 1945, 171 Squadron was disbanded, 199 Sqn went 2 days later (being reformed in 1951 with Avro Lincolns, de Havilland Mosquitoes, EE Canberras and finally the Vickers Valiant in 1957) and the site was closed to operational flying.
+It remained as a storage for surplus de Havilland Mosquitoes prior to scrapping for a further two years until finally closing in 1947.

 Luckily, the causal observer can still see much of this history at North Creake.
 The road passes directly though the centre of the Technical Site.
 Nissan huts now used by small industrial units, still thrive, two of the hangers remain, both in use by an agricultural company and minor buildings such the Bomb Teacher and turret trainer can be found lurking between the trees.
 The main stores, gas clothing and respirator store are also in use, as are a workshop and away to the north-east, the Airman’s huts.